 Renewable Energy System Permits, Conditional Use permits, and Variances shall be applied for and reviewed under the procedures established in the Faribault County Zoning Ordinance and Minnesota Statutes Chapter 394, except where noted below.

-Subdivision 1 Permit Requirements 429 430 No person, business, firm or corporation shall construct, install, alter, or expand any Renewable 431 Energy System in Faribault County without first obtaining the required permits.
-432 433 1.
-A "Renewable Energy System Permit" is required for all systems in the following 434 435 categories: Wind Energy Conversion System Non-Commercial in the A-2 General Ag.
-District
+Subdivision 1 Permit Requirements

+No person, business, firm or corporation shall construct, install, alter, or expand any Renewable Energy System in Faribault County without first obtaining the required permits.
+A Renewable Energy System Permit is required for all systems.